arunp77/Learning-git/Git-commands.md

 ## Check difference

-- `git diff` = displays what will be added if i git add, so what changed in the folder and hasn't been updated yet
+- `git diff` = displays what will be added if i `git add .`, so what changed in the folder and hasn't been updated yet
 - `git diff <filename>` = displays the alterations of a file (the modified and the commited versions of it)
 - `git diff --staged` = displays what has already been added and thus what changed will be recorded
 - `git diff HEAD` = displays changes since last commit